 After completing the D/D study, JICA prepares a Record of Discussions (R/D) to be signed by JICA and an implementing agency of the recipient country, while going through the approval process.
 The R/D is an official agreement on the implementation of a project, specifying the details of project activities and necessary measures.
-In concluding R/D, ensuring consistency with contents of research proposal, JICA also prepares a Project Design Matrix (PDM) which indicates cause and effect relationship of inputs, activities, outcomes, and goals (logical framework), and a Plan of Operation (PO) and then submit them to the recipient country for confirmation.
-PDM and PO will be a part of R/D as attachments.
+In concluding the R/D, ensuring consistency with the contents of the research proposal, JICA also prepares a Project Design Matrix (PDM) which indicates the cause and effect relationship of inputs, activities, outcomes, and goals (logical framework), and a Plan of Operation (PO), defines the cooperation period of the project, and then submits them to the recipient country for confirmation.
+The PDM and PO will be a part of the R/D as attachments.
+Once the R/D is signed, the SATREPS project's selection status changes from provisional selection to selection.

-(4) From the commencement to the end of a project
+(4) Signing of project contract